What are the day-to-day operations of this route?

-There is no vehicle included in the purchase.
+The current owner service this route using a 2007 26′ box truck that is available to purchase as a separate transaction.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 When considering a truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $157,196 per year, minus your above-mentioned expenses of $16,588 gives you an estimated $140,608 in net income or cash flow yearly.

 How does the selling price of the route get determined?

 Route valuations are determined by using a ratio based on the weekly sales average of the business.
 The selling price of this route is $180,000 based on a weekly sales average of $15,062; this places the business at a selling ratio of approximately 12:1.
 Sellers may use different valuation methods based on fair market comparable sales, but typically the weekly sales average is used to determine the selling price.